luevano/luevano.xyz/src/blog/a/vpn_server_with_openvpn.md

 That's it for the PKI stuff and general certificate configuration.

-## OpenVPN
+# OpenVPN

-[OpenVPN](https://wiki.archlinux.org/title/OpenVPN) is a robust and highly flexible VPN daemon, that's pretty complete feature wise.
+[OpenVPN](https://wiki.archlinux.org/title/OpenVPN) is a robust and highly flexible VPN daemon, that's pretty complete feature-wise.

 Install the `openvpn` package: